Tasha M Buttler

 This is primarily a skills acquisition class designed to invigorate your reading skills and work on your ability to develop an argument that will explore and support your position on a particular subject of interest within the course theme.
 We use an interdisciplinary approach to composition wherein you will learn how to handle ideas from different academic disciplines, how to articulate an arguable thesis, develop supporting evidence out of diverse sources, offer analysis of that evidence, employ academic standards for organizing and citing your sources, and make clear to your reader the significance of the argument you have developed.
 To this end, we will be engaging regularly in seminar-style discussions of the reading material as well as the practical strategies for writing about the ideas we encounter.

-We will use the text They Say, I Say and a variety of readings from Brazilian literature and political economics.
+We will use the text They Say, I Say, the UWB Common Reader The Immortal Life of Henrietta Lacks, and and a variety of readings from literature and political economics.

 Student learning goals